sequelize/umzug/README.md

 })
 ```

+The create command includes some safety checks to make sure migrations aren't created with ambiguous ordering, and that they will be picked up by umzug when applying migrations.

 Use `node migrator create --help` for more options:

 <!-- codegen:start {preset: custom, source: ./codegen.js, export: cliHelp, action: create} -->